 Overview

 Which are the top English speaking countries in Africa?
-There’s little that needs to be said about the popularity of the English language.
+There’s little that needs to be said about the popularity of the English language in African countries.
 The world’s choice for official discourses and discussions, this west Germanic language comes as close as a language can get to be the common tongue of people across different countries and continents.

-The purpose of this article, which based on African countries, is the widespread colonization of Africa by the established British empire.
+The purpose of this article, which is based on English African countries, is the widespread colonization of Africa by the established British empire.
 Africa has around 6.5 million native English speakers and 700 million non-native speakers.

 The second-largest continent with 54 countries and a whopping 1.6 billion population, Africa has huge diversity.